What You Need to Know If You Have Been Denied

-Filing for social security benefits can be a tedious act to go through, especially if you do not know how to correctly apply for such benefits.
-At Jacobs Law Office, we encourage our clients to come in for the initial act of filing the application in order to get social security disability questions answered.
-Though the initial application is done online, Pat and the team at JLO want to help you every step of the way.
+Filing for social security benefits can be a tedious act to go through, especially if you do not know how to apply for such benefits correctly.
+At Jacobs Law Office, we encourage our clients to come in for the initial act of filing the application to get Social Security Disability questions answered.
+Though the initial application is done online, Attorney Pat Jacobs wants to help you every step of the way.

-For those that receive a denial letter, it is important to remember that though it can be disheartening, it’s not the end and there are steps that can be taken to appeal the decision.
-With the help of a lawyer, the applicant has a much better chance of being approved once they appeal the prior denial of benefits.
+For those that receive a denial letter, it is essential to remember that though it can be disheartening, it’s not the end.
+With the help of a Social Security Disability lawyer, the applicant has a much better chance of being approved once they appeal the prior denial of benefits.

 Who Might be Denied Social Security Benefits?

-The application process for social security benefits ends in a denial of benefits for most applicants.
-Only around 30% of applicants are approved with their initial application, which means it’s likely you will be denied even if you are disabled and do have documentation of the denial.
-There are many reasons why you may be denied social security benefits, but you do have the chance to learn more about your denial reason and appeal the decision, adding new information if needed to boost your chance of approval.
+The application process for Social Security benefits ends in a denial of benefits for most applicants.
+Only around 30% of applicants are approved after initial application is submitted, which means it’s likely you will be denied, even if you are disabled.
+There are many reasons why you may be denied Social Security benefits.
+You do have the chance to learn more about your denial reason and appeal the decision, as well as add any new information needed to boost your chance of approval.

 What are Common Reasons for a Denial?